eddiemoore/StructureCreator-Extension/README.markdown

 This Extension panel is driven by xml schema, which can be customized to fit specific project requirements.
 It automatically creates fla, html, css and javascript files defined in the schema.
-It also includes [swfobject 2.2](http://code.google.com/p/swfobject/), [swfaddress 2.4](http://www.asual.com/swfaddress/), and
-[Tweener 1.31.74](http://code.google.com/p/tweener/) in the default schema.
+It also includes [swfobject 2.2](http://code.google.com/p/swfobject/) and [swfaddress 2.4](http://www.asual.com/swfaddress/) in the default schema.

 Using this extension can effectively streamline new project creation work flow.
 It only takes a few clicks to achieve which usually takes hours to recreate, duplicate or customize from previous projects.